Rush Limbaugh, the Excellence in Broadcasting Network.

 So his troubles may really just only be beginning.

-Now the let's let's talk about this this Greece because everybody's what knows what's going on in Greece.
+Now the let's, let's talk about this, this Greece, because everybody knows what's going on in Greece.

 They're underfunded, they can't pay for the commitments they've made.

-And the European Union is about, don't be surprised that Angela Merkel said, we we don't have the money to bail them out.
+Don't be surprised that Angela Merkel says we we, we don't have the money to bail them out.

-You people, us, all of us taxpayers, have uh participated in bailing Greece Greece out.
+You people us, all of us taxpayers have participated in bailing Greece out.

-This is this is gonna have a dramatic impact, negative impact on corporate earnings in this country.
+This is this is going to have a dramatic impact, negative impact, on corporate earnings in this country.

-Uh remember it wasn't that long ago that the dollar was uh weak against the euro.
+Remember, it wasn't that long ago that the dollar was weak against the euro.

-All of that's changed now because what's happening in Greece, the dollar is strong.
+All of that's changed now because what's happening in Greece?

-The the European Union as constructed and put together appears to be at risk of falling apart.
+Spain Portugal the, the European Union as constructed and put together, appears to be at risk of falling apart.

 Then there's a story today that nobody is focusing on.

-They lost 4% of their stock market in Shanghai.
+In China, they lost four percent of their stock market in Shanghai.

-Chinese developer Evergrande Real Estate Group on Thursday started to offer a 15% discount on prices of its 40 property projects across the country to promote sales amid government tightening measures to cool down the red hot sector.
+Chinese developer EVER Grande real estate group on thursday started to offer a 15 discount on prices of its 40 property projects across the country to promote sales.

-They're worried about a real estate bubble bursting in China.
+Amid government tightening measures to cool down the red hot sector, they're worried about a a a a real estate bubble bursting in China.

-A 15% discount on current projects, pretty unheard of.
+A 15 percent discount on current projects pretty unheard of.

-According to the original source, the properties being offered by China's top ten real estate companies have until now defied any drop in uh in value.
+According to the original source, the properties being offered by China's top 10 real estate companies have until now defied any drop in uh in value.

 China drawing up a new curb on property developers as part of a host of measures to cool the country's red hot property market.

-The plan would ban developers from investing revenue from pre-sales of uncompleted property developments in new projects.
+The plan would ban developers from investing revenue from pre-sales of uncompleted property developments and new projects.

 So it's not just Greece that has everybody in the stock market troubled and panicked.